Chaithra-U/HFGF/README.md

 # Dependency-Aware Synthetic Tabular Data Generation

-This repository presents the **Hierarchical Feature Generation Framework (HFGF)**, a method for generating synthetic tabular data while preserving both functional and logical dependencies between features.
-The framework is developed as part of our research on **Dependency-aware synthetic data generation.**
+This repository presents the **Hierarchical Feature Generation Framework (HFGF)**, a framework for generating synthetic tabular data while preserving both functional and logical dependencies between features.
+The framework is proposed as part of our research on **Dependency-aware synthetic data generation.**

 ---

 ##  Overview of HFGF

-The **Hierarchical Feature Generation Framework (HFGF)** generates synthetic tabular data by separating the process into two stages:
+The **Hierarchical Feature Generation Framework (HFGF)** generates synthetic tabular data by separating the process into two steps:

 1. **Identify independent and dependent features**
 2. **Generate independent features** using standard generative models